matteocarpi/Julia-Vandehof/_posts/2021-06-06-take-care-a-rabbit-hole.md

   and rebirth, the descent into the gardens of the underworld and the encounter with his own shadows.
 In the case of this performance: the female protagonists.
-For it is the myths and stories of Innana, Alice and Persephone that were used as sources of inspiration for the playful exploration of that ineffable stage.\n\nAngharad Matthews and Michelle Madson were involved in the research process.
-They will be present in the performance via audio and video footage."
+For it is the myths and stories of Innana, Alice and Persephone that were used as sources of inspiration for the playful exploration of that ineffable stage."
 gallery: []
 youtube_link: ''
 press: false